MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ![ArrDelay Histogram](media/rserver-scaler-getting-started/arrdelay_histogram_2.png)

-<a name="chunking"></a>
-## Data chunking and RevoScaleR

-A primary benefit of RevoScaleR is its ability to apportion data into multiple parts for processing, reassembling it later for analysis.
-This behavior is called *chunking*, and it's one of the key mechanisms by which RevoScaleR processes and analyzes very large data sets.

-In Microsoft R, chunking functionality is available only when RevoScaleR is accessed via R Server for Windows, Teradata, SQL Server, Linux, or Hadoop.
-You cannot use chunking on systems that have Microsoft R Client.
-R Client requires that data fit into available memory.
-Moreover, it can only use a maximum of two threads for analysis.
-Internally, when RevoScaleR is running in R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.
-You can work around this limitation when you push the compute context to a Microsoft R Server instance.
-You can also upgrade to a SQL Server license with R Server for Windows.
-For more information, see [Microsoft R Server](rserver.md).

 ## Create a new data set with variable transformations

 In this task, use the **rxDataStep** function to create a new data set containing the variables in *airXdfData* plus additional variables created through transformations.
 Typically additional variables are created using the *transforms* argument.
-See the [Transform functions](scaler-user-guide-transform-functions.md) for information.
+You can refer to [Transform functions](scaler-user-guide-transform-functions.md) for information.
 Remember that all expressions used in *transforms* must be able to be processed on a chunk of data at a time.

 In the example below, three new variables are created.